Fish Taco

 Horsepower per Engine: 150

-Join Captain Sean Tracey for an awesome day of striped bass fishing in Portsmouth, New Hampshire.
-You'll cruise the River, Flats, and Inshore waters, using top-notch techniques to land some impressive catches.
-With live mackerel baits, lures, and swim baits at your disposal, you'll have a great shot at hooking trophy-sized fish.
-Captain Tracey's expert knowledge of the local waters and fishing spots will put you right where the action is.
-Whether you're an experienced angler or new to fishing, you'll have a blast reeling in stripers and mackerel.
-This 4-6 hour trip is perfect for a small group of 2, giving you plenty of personal attention and guidance.
-Don't miss this chance to experience some of the best fishing New Hampshire has to offer.
-Remember to park in the grass lot across the street before hopping aboard for your fishing adventure with Captain Sean Tracey.
+Join Captain Sean Tracey for an action-packed day of striped bass fishing in Portsmouth, New Hampshire.
+You'll explore the diverse waters of the River, Flats, and Inshore areas, using proven techniques to land some impressive catches.
+Captain Tracey's expertise and local knowledge will put you in prime spots to reel in trophy-sized fish.
+The charter employs a variety of methods, including live mackerel baits, lures, and swim baits, maximizing your chances of success.
+Whether you're an experienced angler or new to fishing, this 4-hour trip offers plenty of excitement and the opportunity to test your skills against some of New Hampshire's most sought-after gamefish.
+Don't forget to park in the grass lot across the street before boarding for your fishing adventure with Captain Sean Tracey.

 Fish Taco